Download our FREE Website Checklist!

 You may have heard a popular piece of advice floating around amongst millennials over the past few years: Ignore the #haters.
 While this might be a good mentality to adopt for your personal social media accounts, a good PR rep would tell you this is a bad strategy for businesses.
 As frustrating as it can be sometimes, responding to negative comments and feedback is beneficial for your social media presence for multiple reasons:

 We can obviously see that positive interactions with an audience builds up a business/client relationship, but engaging meaningfully with negative feedback can strengthen these relationships in the same way.
 When consumers express negativity, by responding with an apology, explanation, or a few kind words, you can show your customers that you care about and are ready to help them.
 This not only will improve your relationship with that particular person, but it will also improve your relationship with your whole audience base.
 Consumers and potential consumers are given the opportunity to see that if they were the ones with a negative experience, they would get the same caring, timely response.
 This creates increased trust and positive associations with your brand.

 Growing your followers is an admirable goal for your social media marketing efforts, but it shouldn’t be the main aspect you’re focusing on.
-There are several other important features of social media, especially for businesses, such as creating branding content and interacting with your community.
+There are several other important features of social media, especially for businesses, such as creating branded content that drives engagement and interacting with your community.
 A few reasons follower count isn’t everything: